pterenin/to-do-mfe-app/README.md

 ...
 ```

+#### Host App

-To test microfrontend integration in a host app it should have Module Federation plagin installed.
+To test microfrontend integration in a host app it should have **Webpack Module Federation** plagin installed.
-In the webpack.config.js of the host app use the following:
+In the `webpack.config.js` of the host app use the following:

+webpack.config.js

 ```
 ...